thoth-tech/documentation/docs/DreamBig/Sprint 1 documentation/Individual Research/UI_Design&Frontend_Research_HarryLiu.md

 and performance HTML5 has a great shortage, and lack of application smooth feeling.

-CSS is a style sheet language, it is used to express the HTML file style language, the role is used for static modification of web pages, such as modify the color, adjust the layout, modify the font format, etc..
+CSS is a style sheet language, it is used to express the HTML file style language, the role is used for static modification of web pages, such as modify the colour, adjust the layout, modify the font format, etc..
 And for CSS has developed a number of frameworks, such as Bootstrap.
 Bootstrap with global CSS settings, you can use pre-compiled CSS files for rapid development to achieve the effect of pre-processing scripts, it can also use the same code quickly and effectively adapted to the